 Chatbots are used by all kinds of businesses.
 You can find them in apps, online messaging platforms and on websites, and though it’s usually pretty obvious you’re speaking to a chatbot, that doesn’t mean they’re not helpful.

-If a chatbot is set up properly, it can help automate the more repetitive aspects of your customer service and free up valuable time so you and your agents can get on with more involved, complex tasks.
+If a chatbot is set up properly, it can complement your existing live chat software, and help automate the more repetitive aspects of your customer service.
+This can free up valuable time so you and your agents can get on with more involved, complex tasks.

 In fact, chatbots are revolutionizing the customer service experience, with everyone from PizzaHut to Spotify to Whole Foods making the most of what chatbots have to offer by incorporating them into their sales funnels and inbound marketing strategy.

 IBM tells us: “Chatbots can help businesses save on customer service costs by speeding up response times, freeing up agents for more challenging work, and answering up to 80% of routine questions […] 265 billion customer support requests are made every year, and it costs businesses a whopping $1.3 trillion to service them.”

 AI chatbots are particularly interesting as they can become smarter over time due to artificial intelligence and machine learning.
 Most of today’s chatbot software has some sort of AI built into the platform.